 The family spent 9 years in France, Egypt, and Belgium because of her husband's position in the Israeli Consulate.

-For the past five years Limor has been the Director of Project Development and Marketing for the Gush Etzion Foundation.
+For the past 11 years Limor has been with the Keren, eight as the Director of Project Development and Marketing and for the last three as the Director of of the Gush Etzion Foundation.